LuCeHe/light_chatbot/README.md

 # Tricks that I would apply in another iteration

-- non autoregressive decoder model to speed up generation, since ideally the decoder would need to be evaluated only once to produce a sentence, instead of looping for each word as one would normally do;
+- Non autoregressive decoder model to speed up generation, since ideally the decoder would need to be evaluated only once to produce a sentence, instead of looping for each word as one would normally do;
-- pretrain encoder of WoW architecture with BERT and decoder with GPT2, since that would drastically enrich the language of the architecture, and then fine tune it with the LIGHT datasets;
+- Pretrain encoder of WoW architecture with BERT and decoder with GPT2, since that would drastically enrich the language of the architecture, and then fine tune it with the LIGHT datasets;
-- distil on a smaller model, since often one achieves better language by training on bigger models and then distil, than training directly on a small model.
+- Distil on a smaller model, since often one achieves better language by training on bigger models and then distil, than training directly on a small model.
 Then the small model would be faster at inference time.